Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fishermen's families in Tra Vinh eagerly received gifts.

-The organizers visited, encouraged and presented 100 gifts to fishermen (each gift worth about 7 million VND), including: batteries, LED bulbs, medicine bags, eagle battery combo boxes, specialized rope rolls, 1 handbook "Things to know about catching seafood", 1 direct drinking water filter and a shopping voucher worth 1 million VND.
+The organizing committee visited, encouraged and presented 100 gifts to fishermen (each gift worth about 7 million VND), including: batteries, LED bulbs, medicine bags, eagle battery combo boxes, specialized rope rolls, 1 handbook "Things to know about catching seafood", 1 direct drinking water filter and a shopping voucher worth 1 million VND.

 In addition, the organizing committee awarded 25 scholarships (each worth 2 million VND and a set of school supplies) to children of studious fishermen families.

-Thereby, together with the Government, ministries, agencies, units and localities, urgently remove the yellow card for Vietnamese seafood according to the action plan issued by the Prime Minister.
+Thereby, together with the Government, ministries, agencies, units and localities, urgently remove the yellow card for Vietnamese seafood according to the action plan issued by the Prime Minister .

 Source: https://www.baogiaothong.vn/chung-tay-giup-ngu-dan-tra-vinh-bam-bien-192241129183644869.htm